 |Passport required||Return ticket required||Visa Required|

-Nationals not referred to in the chart are advised to contact the embassy to check visa requirements.
+Travellers who need a visa are advised to contact the nearest embassy to check the visa requirements for Norway.

 Types and Cost

-Schengen visa: 90 days within a six-month period.
+The Schengen short-stay visa is valid for up to 90 days within a six-month period.

 Extension of stay